camwestwood/xapi/recipes/attendance/attendance.md

 ## Purpose
 This statement defines the structure and terms to record a learner's attendance of an event such as a lecture or other learning activity.
 The expectation is that the source data will be collected by a system designed to explicitly record attendance via some action of the learner, such as swiping a card, or of the teacher, such as completing an electronic register.

-In this statement:

-- Agent and verb

-Student with identifier STUDENT_ID (and name NAME) attended a learning event.

-- Object

-It was an event event with id of EVENT_ID, of type EVENT_TYPE.

-- Context

-Event was a part of module instance MOD_INSTANCE_ID.
-The event type has an id of Event_Type_ID.
-The maximum number of people who could have attended the event was EVENT_MAX_COUNT.
-The time it started was START_TIME and ended at END_TIME.
-The event was led by instructor with identifer STAFF_ID.

 ### Actor